Best Friends Forever (American TV series): Development and production

 NBC placed a pilot order on February 7, 2011.
 The series was created by Lennon Parham and Jessica St. Clair with the pilot directed by Fred Savage.
 The series was executive produced by Jessica St. Clair, Lennon Parham, Scot Armstrong, Alexa Junge, Fred Savage and Ravi Nandan and the production company's Universal Media Studios and American Work.

 NBC ordered the pilot to series on May 13, 2011 as a midseason entry in the 2011–12 United States network television schedule.
 Six episodes were produced for the first season.
 Adam Pally originally played the role of Joe, Parham's boyfriend, in the pilot, however with ABC renewing Pally's other show Happy Endings, the role was recast.
 On August 12, 2011, Luka Jones was cast in the role of Joe, replacing Pally.

 On April 27, 2012, it was announced that NBC has pulled the series off their schedule "indefinitely", leaving two of the six filmed episodes left unaired.
 Parham stated a desire to post the remaining episodes online.
 However, on May 1, 2012 NBC announced that they would air the remaining episodes on Friday June 1, 2012.

 Episodes

+Every episode of the series was directed by Fred Savage.